 In a survey of employees, 52% of respondents said that “not having time to meet with employees” was an issue they had with their boss.
-However, to be successful at team management you need dedicated time for each team member to bringing out the best in each individual.
+However, to be successful at team management you need dedicated time for each team member to bring out the best in each individual.
 The easiest way to ensure this happens is to schedule one-on-one meetings with each team member.
-This ensures you have the time in your calendar to provide coaching, constructive feedback, build trust, and talk about their career trajectory.
+This ensures you have the time in your calendar to provide coaching, and constructive feedback, build trust and talk about their career trajectory.

 A blunder those in team management can make when everyone is overwhelmed and burnt out from the volume of work is to hire a new team member quickly.
 Although this may seem like it will solve the urgent problem at hand, hurrying recruitment may cause more problems than you started with.